THE TWO DAVIDS

 Large-than-life Bellamy always knew that there would be space at the Foundation or in the Shreeve household for him to work on ideas, read post, give interviews or set up appointments.
 Sometimes this would lead to new organisations such as when a group of young botanists who attended a Bellamy lecture were inspired.
 Afterwards they implored him to help them set up an organisation to do for plants what the RSPB had done for birds.
 Bellamy suggested they all meet the following day at The Conservation Foundation which had just moved to rooms within the Royal Geographical Society building.
 That was the start of Plantlife –which soon grew to be much bigger than the Foundation would ever be.

 Bellamy had been constantly travelling the world to make his TV programmes and commercials, give lectures and make public appearances and with no office as such he relied on his wife, Rosemary, and a part-time helper at his home in County Durham, to keep track of his frantic timetable.
-Rosemary died a year ago.
+Rosemary died on 21 December 2018.

 Arriving back to the UK after spending his 50th birthday in a Tasmanian jail following his arrest in the full glare of the world’s media for trying to save the Franklyn River, a World Heritage Site, he faced a packed press conference at Heathrow Airport.
 Was David Shreeve there? he asked, and if so what was he doing next?
 What Bellamy didn’t know were the plans to re-unite him with Rosemary and his children live on that day’s Blue Peter.
 His arrest had been featured in news bulletins the world over and if he’d not been a celebrity before, he was now.